henrytwo/henrytwo/README.md

 ### Hi there 👋

-My name is Henry, and I'm a Software Engineer working on integrating ML Frameworks with the world's fastest AI system.
+My name is Henry, and I'm a Software Engineer with experience in Machine Learning, Full Stack Development, Hardware Integration, Networking, 3D Printing, LLVM Compilers, Linux System Administration, and AWS.

+Currently working on integrating ML Frameworks with the world's fastest AI accelerator @ Cerebras Systems.

 - 🎓 I studied Computer Science @ University of Toronto